Trauma, Relationships & Emotional Recovery

 The mother-daughter relationship shapes our first sense of love and safety.
 When it’s marked by neglect, criticism, or absence, it can leave deep “mother wounds” that echo into adulthood as self-doubt and shame.
 This post explores how those wounds show up and offers compassionate ways to heal and reclaim your voice.

 Father’s Day can stir grief, anger, or longing when a father was absent, unsafe, or lost.
-This piece offers gentle ways to navigate triggers and honour your healing.
+If this day feels complicated, this piece offers a way to understand and move through what it brings up.

 Why You React Differently on Different Days - Your Window of Tolerance

 Why do the same stressors feel manageable one day and overwhelming the next?
-Your nervous system holds the answer.
-Explore the window of tolerance and gentle ways to return to safety and regulation.
+The answer lies in your nervous system.
+Explore the window of tolerance and how to return to a sense of safety and regulation.

 You're Not Too Sensitive, You're Wired for Depth